 If you’re doubling or tripling the recipe, it will need a few minutes longer.

+i.
 The gyuhi is extremely sticky, so cover a surface with potato starch or corn starch.
 I like to use a tray to keep the mess contained for easy clean-up.

-If you plan to use a rolling pin to roll it out, it’s probably easier to coat a chopping board instead.
+ii.
 Use the spatula to scrape the mochi mixture onto the starch and then cover it generously with more starch.

-I personally stretch the mochi out by hand while it’s still warm.
+iii.
 Generously coat your hands with starch and stretch it out into a rectangle.
 Flip the dough over from time to time to stop it sticking to the tray and add more starch if sticky parts become exposed while stretching it out.
 In the end, it should be about 1cm thick.
 (If you’re using a rolling pin, make sure to coat it with starch and re-coat frequently.)

 Once rolled out, cut into equal pieces.

+ii.
 Pull the corners together over the base of the strawberry and pinch them to help them stick.

-Pinch the edges together to close them up.
+iii.
+Pinch the edges together to seal.

 While shaping the mochi, the cut edges will be sticky.
 These are good for helping you seal up the mochi, but they tend to stick to your fingers.
 I always keep a bowl of potato starch nearby to sprinkle some extra whenever dough starts to stick to my hands.

+iv.
 Gently roll the mochi in your palm to neaten up the circle shape.

 Tip: Place them in cupcake cases to stop them from sticking to the tray or together!